 2. The Road to Hana doesn’t actually end at Hana.

-Technically the famous Road to Hana is only 52 miles long and stretches between Kahului Airport and the town of Hana itself.
-But the actual road doesn’t end in Hana.
-Many of Hana’s natural treasures lie in the 10 miles beyond Hana town.
-Hamoa Beach, consistently voted as one of the top beaches in the country, is a couple of miles past Hana.
-So is Waioka Pond, a hidden pool on the rocky coastline.
-Thirty minutes beyond Hana town are the pools of ‘Ohe‘o (also known as the Seven Sacred Pools), with a series of cascading waterfalls and pools falling directly into the blue Pacific.
+The famous Road to Hana is the 52-mile (84-km) stretch between Kahului Airport and the town of Hana, but many of the natural treasures are in the 10 miles (16 km) beyond Hana town.
+Hamoa Beach, consistently voted one of the top beaches in the country, is a few miles past Hana, as is Waioka Pond, a hidden pool on the rocky coast.
+Thirty minutes beyond Hana town are the Pools of ‘Ohe‘o (the Seven Sacred Pools), with a series of cascading waterfalls falling directly into the Pacific.

-Your rental car contract tells you the road around the back of the island is for four-wheel-drive vehicles only, but that’s just not true.
+Car-rental contracts may tell you the road around the back of the island is for 4WD vehicles only, but that’s not true.
 Parts are bumpy, and a few miles are dirt road, but unless there’s torrential rain, the road is passable with a regular vehicle.
-Following the back road all the way around the island, you are graced with new views as your surroundings change from lush, tropical rainforest to windswept, arid lava flows.
+Following the back road all the way around the island grants new views as the surroundings change from lush tropical rainforest to arid windswept lava flows.

 Too many people try to squeeze Hana into half a day or end up feeling rushed.
 Hana is a place to escape from the rush, not add to it.
 If you’re planning a day trip to Hana, block off the entire day, leave early (7am), and see where the day takes you.

 While Hana can be tough to leave, don’t drive home in the dark—particularly if going the back way.
-If you think driving on narrow, one-lane roads with precipitous drop-offs is difficult during the day, try doing it at night.
+Driving on narrow one-lane roads with precipitous drop-offs is difficult enough in daylight.
 Leave by 4pm to ensure a well-lit journey home.

 A day trip to Hana makes for a long day.
-Most locals stay overnight, either camping at the Pools of ‘Ohe‘o or staying in a bed-and-breakfast or the Travaasa Hana hotel.
-When you wake up, you’ll have beaches and swimming holes all to yourself before throngs of day-trippers arrive—usually around 11am.
-If you’ve already booked a hotel stay for the entirety of your trip, but you don’t want to rush Hana, stay at a bed-and-breakfast and forget about your hotel room on the other side of the island.
-It will be the best $200 you ever spend.
+If you choose to stay overnight, when you wake up, you’ll have beaches and swimming holes all to yourself before throngs of day-trippers arrive—usually around 11am.
+If you’ve already booked a hotel stay for the entirety of your trip, but you don’t want to rush Hana, splurge to stay at a bed-and-breakfast and forget about your hotel room on the other side of the island.